josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_exports.md

 ## Nodes

-Since Godot 4.0, nodes can be directly exported without having to use NodePaths.
+Nodes can also be directly exported without having to use NodePaths.

 ```
 [Export]